 Neither approach is inherently superior.
 What is important is that you align your selection with your business needs, budget, and goals.

 Most successful companies tend to bring the best of both worlds here.
-They keep a little bit of marketing coordination in-house, but rely on outside specialism to handle some of the technical and complex work.
+They keep a little bit of marketing coordination in-house but rely on outside specialism to handle some of the technical and complex work.

-Ready to explore your options?
+Are you prepared to explore your options?
 To be frank, examine your situation, your budget and your desires.
 Then make a decision and see it through.
 Your very livelihood depends upon it.